-The following tables summarize the cost, accumulated amortization and net carrying value of our intangible royalty assets as of March 31, 2022 and December 31, 2021 (in thousands):
+The following tables summarize the cost, accumulated amortization and net carrying value of our intangible royalty assets as of June 30, 2022 and December 31, 2021 (in thousands):

-As of March 31, 2022 Cost Accumulated Amortization Net Carrying Value DPP-IV patents \$ 606,216 \$ 606,216 \$ Total intangible royalty assets \$ 606,216 \$ 606,216 \$ As of December 31, 2021 Cost Accumulated Amortization Net Carrying Value As of December 31, 2021 DPP-IV patents Cost \$ 606,216 \$ Net Carrying Value \$ 5,670
+As of June 30, 2022 Cost Accumulated Amortization Net Car rying Value DPP-IV patents \$ 606,216 \$ 606,216 \$ Total intangible royalty assets \$ 606,216 \$ 606,216 \$ As of December 31, 2021 Cost Accumulated Amortization Net Car rying Value As of December 31, 2021 DPP-IV patents \$ Cost 606,216 \$ Net Car rying Value 5,670

-The intangible royalty assets were fully amortized as of March 31, 2022 as our royalties on Januvia and Janumet expired in the three months ended March 31, 2022.
+As of June 30, 2022, the intangible royalty assets were fully amortized as our royalties on Januvia and Janumet expired in the three months ended March 31, 2022.
 Our royalties on the other DPP-IV products have also substantially ended.

-Our revenue is tied to underlying patent protected sales of DPP-IV products of various licensees.
-Such revenue from royalty assets is earned from sales occurring primarily in the United States and Europe; however, we do not have the ability to disaggregate our royalty revenue from licensees based on the geography of the underlying sales, as this level of information is not always included in royalty reports provided to us.
-The marketers paying us royalties on these products do not always provide, and are not necessarily required to provide, the breakdown of product sales by geography.
-Individual licensees exceeding 10% or more of revenue from intangible royalty assets accounted for 96% and 99% of our revenues from intangible royalty assets in the three months ended March 31, 2022 and 2021, respectively.
+Revenue from intangible assets is tied to underlying patent protected sales of DPP-IV products of various licensees.
+Such revenue is earned from sales occurring primarily in the United States and Europe; however, we do not have the ability to disaggregate such revenue from licensees based on the geography of the underlying sales as this information may not be provided to us by marketers.
+For the three months ended June 30, 2022, revenue from intangible royalty assets was not material.
+Individual licensees exceeding 10% or more of revenue from intangible royalty assets accounted for 90% of revenues from intangible royalty assets in the three months ended June 30, 2021.
+Individual licensees exceeding 10% or more of revenue from intangible royalty assets accounted for 93% and 94% of revenues from intangible royalty assets in the six months ended June 30, 2022 and 2021, respectively.